-Upper-story housing (only applicable to B-2 zoning in City of Bardstown): Where commercial structures have 2 or more stories, the first story shall be used only for office and commercial uses permitted in P-1, B-1, and B-2, and upper stories (2nd story and above) may be used for office and commercial uses permitted in P-1, B-1, and B-2 and/or dwelling unit
+Upper-story housing for residential use, short term rental and bed & breakfast establishments (only applicable to B-2 zoning in City of Bardstown): Where commercial structures have 2 or more stories, the first story shall be used only for office and commercial uses permitted in P-1, B-1, and B-2, and upper stories (2nd story and above) may be used for office and commercial uses permitted in P-1, B-1, and B-2 and/or housing for residential use, short term rental and bed & breakfast establishments.

-Drive-In Facilities, serving a principal use, determined by the City or County Engineer not to be a traffic hazard
+Drive-In Facilities, serving a principal use, determined by the City or County Engineer not to be a traffic hazard.